mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 (If there's from ``PyQt5.QtCore import *`` already in the list of imports, then you won't have to do this, of course)

-Then, you need to add a pyQt slot definition before your function:
+Then, you need to add a PyQt slot definition before your function:

 .. code:: python